Skills for Success

 - React extensions like react-router and react-helmet

-Your app gets all its commerce data from Salesforce Commerce Cloud using the headless Commerce APIs.
-You should be familiar with RESTful APIs in general and the Commerce APIs in particular.
+Your app gets all its commerce data from Salesforce Commerce Cloud using APIs.
+You should be familiar with RESTful APIs in general and the B2C Commerce API and Open Commerce API (OCAPI) in particular.

 Additional Knowledge and Skills